mkliu1013/DataVis10Ways/README.md

 Using a combination of tool, library, and language.
 Have tried as many different ways as I can, and explore the function as much as i can of every tool.

 ### Design Achievements
-I think the data chart should be concise and east to read, so I keep the each brand value's color is differentiate with each other to make data clear.
+I think the data chart should be concise and east to read, so I keep the each brand value's color differentiate with each other to make data clear.